 - TBC Nov Baslow Bolt.
 Like Curbar but the next bit along.
 Totally runnable race.
 It snowed last year!

 BAC at The Nottinghamshire AAA Fell Championship history.

-- In 2022 Caitlin Bradbury won the Women’s County Championship.
+- In 2022 Caitlin Bradbury won the Women’s County Championship and so ran in the Inter-Counties in Wales.
 We picked up the Women’s Senior Team Gold (Caitlin Bradbury, Elaine Clifford, Chris Bexton), Men’s V45 Bronze for John Evans, Women’s V60 Silver for Chris Bexton.

 - In 2019 Greg Hopkinson won the Men’s County Championship.
 Women’s V35-44 Silver for Em Bish.

 - In 2018 Chris Bell won Men’s Silver and V35 Gold.
 Jackie Welburn got Women’s V35 Bronze.
 Geoff Pennington got Men’s V45 Bronze.
 We also got Men’s Team Gold (Chris Bell, Andy Hunter, Dan Rawson) and Men’s Team Silver (Geoff Pennington, James Isherwood, Dave Bish).